mehvishshakeel/StudySync/Backend/README.md

 node app.js
 ```

-The server will start running on the port specified in the `app.js` file.
+The server will start running on the port specified in the `app.js` file, which is `http://localhost:3003`.

+## *Congratulations!*

-## *Congratulations !
-You should now have the Backend up and running!*
+You should now have the Backend Up and Running!